 Not only can low engine oil cause your engine to die, but also too much engine oil can make your zero turn shut down.
 Excess oil will cause pressure to build in the crankcase.
 Read more about the effects of running too much oil here.

 If you find, after checking your engine oil, that your level is too high, remove a little bit of oil.
-Oil can be removed out of the drain plug, oil filter or out of the oil fill area using an oil evacuator or turkey baster.
+Oil can be removed from the drain plug, oil filter, or from the oil fill area using an oil evacuator or turkey baster.

 Continue to remove and add engine oil until the level is corrected.